 In 11 seasons (1973-1983) with the Dallas Cowboys, Drew Pearson rose from undrafted free agent rookie to one of the Cowboy’s all-time leading receivers, from unknown to legend.
-Named to the NFL All-Decade Team of the 1970s by the Pro Football Hall of Fame in 1980, Pearson earned a niche as one of the top clutch receivers in football history.
+Named to the Pro Football Hall of Fame in 2021, Pearson earned fame as one of the top clutch receivers in football history.

 Drew Pearson was born in 1951 in Newark, New Jersey.
 He grew up along with six brothers and sisters in South River, New Jersey where he became an outstanding three sport athlete staring in baseball, basketball and as a wide receiver and quarterback at South River High School .